isrusin/CBcalc/README.md

 *Note: CBcalc uses python 2.7*

-#### Options (list of sites, output file, methods of calculation):
+#### Positional arguments:
+CBcalc can accept Fasta files in two ways.
+Without `-i`/`--id` option, it treats all positional arguments as names (paths) of fasta files (may be gzipped).
+The file names (without parent folders and `.fasta[.gz]` extension) will be used as sequence names in the output table.

+Another way is to provide a whitespace-delimited list of sequence IDs as a text file through `-i`/`--id` option.
+In the case, the only positional argument is a batch for path of Fasta files.
+Use `{}` placeholder for sequence ID in the batch.
+The IDs will be used in the output table as sequence names.

+#### Options:
-`-s` is for whitespace-delimited list of sites.
+`-s LIST` whitespace-delimited list of sites.
 If ommitted STDIN is used instead.

-`-o` is for output file name, STDOUT is default.
+`-o FILE` output TSV file name, STDOUT is default.

+`-m N` number of subprocesses, default is 1.
+The greater value makes sense only in case of multiple input sequences.

 A combination of `-B`, `-M`, `-P`, and `-K` flags determines which methods of compositional bias calculation to use and the order of the output